The name Persall was brought to England

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations

 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Persall has been recorded under many different variations, including Pearsall, Pershall, Persall, Parsil, Parcell, Parcel and many more.

 Early Notables of the Persall family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Persall Notables in all our PDF Extended History products and printed products wherever possible.
+in 1696.
+He entered the...
+Another 35 words (2 lines of text) are included under the topic Early Persall Notables in all our PDF Extended History products and printed products wherever possible.